 You may be wondering what we mean when we say that HVAC preventive maintenance plans prevent headaches.
 Is that metaphorical headaches in the form of HVAC problems, or literal pounding pain in your head?
 In this case, the answer is BOTH.

-When you are a property manager, stress is a way of life.
+When you are a residence manager or property manager, stress is a way of life.
 You have so many problems and complaints to deal with on a daily basis, that it’s no surprise when the metaphorical headaches lead to the real kind.
-So if you’re reading this blog because you want to solve HVAC problems OR because you want to stop taking ibuprophen every day, learning about HVAC preventive maintenance plans can help.
+So if you’re reading this blog because you want to help your residents solve HVAC problems OR because you want to stop taking ibuprophen every day, learning about HVAC preventive maintenance plans can help.

 HVAC headaches you can prevent with HVAC preventive maintenance plans